Best Apps for E-Scouting and Hunting

 Google Maps Mobile

 Once again, great for dropping pins, these pins will save so you can go back and study them closer on a larger screen such as your laptop.
 Also, nice back up to have.
+Start saving your pins in different map layers to stay organized, I’ve created a new layer for each region I’ve hunted but you can do it by species of animal or seasons.
 Download Google Maps here

 Google Earth Pro Desktop